 All students are expected to have an approved major by the end of their sophomore year.
 Students may apply for a departmentally based major, a major in an established interdisciplinary program, or a special major.
 Students who want to minor in a subject and/or participate in the Honors Program normally include these applications at the same time they submit their Sophomore Plan of Study.

 Students who wish to drop a major or minor should be instructed to talk to their department advisors.
-They will be required to fill out the appropriate form, which includes getting approval from the department and indicating a new plan.
+They will be required to fill out the Change Major/Minor information in mySwarthmore, with the change requests then routed to the appropriate departments or programs.

 Swarthmore's Honors Program began in 1922 under the leadership of President Aydelotte.
 It was modeled on the tutorial system at Oxford where Aydelotte had been a Rhodes Scholar.
 Many of the program's features remain what they were in 1922: faculty working with small groups of dedicated and accomplished students; an emphasis on independent learning; students entering into a dialogue with peers, teachers, and examiners; a demanding program of study in major and minor fields; and an examination at the end of two years' study by outside scholars.
 The Honors Program rests on the principle that judgment concerning the achievement of honors at the College should be based on an independent evaluation of a student's work, and it is from this principle that the external examination derives.
 Please find more details about the Honors program in the college catalog and online at: Swarthmore College Honors Program